Online gambling directory

 player can expect to make in the neighborhood of 30 units per hour

 playing blackjack, depending on betting level.
-This is a lot more
+While this is a lot more

-than minimum wage, but it is not a salary by which millionaires
+than minimum wage, it is not a salary by which millionaires

 Instead of giving up a big advantage to the house playing a game

-like keno, try learning basic Blackjack or Craps strategy and you'll
+like keno, try learning basic craps or blackjack strategy and you'll

 likely notice a decrease in your losses and an increase in your